-The trustee collects the rent payment from the railroad, which is used to pay interest and principal to the bondholders.
-Historically, these interest payments are referred to as dividends.
+The trustee collects the rent payment from the railroad to pay interest and principal to the bondholders.
+Historically, these interest payments were called dividends.

 ETCs are usually issued as a series, with an equal number of bonds paid off each year, which spreads the payments over the term of the series.
 Thus, for a 15-year, 75 million dollar issue, $5,000,000 of the certificate would be retired each year until the entire issue is retired.
 The yields on the certificates are determined by the yield curve when issued.
 Generally, certificates with longer maturities pay higher yields.

 At maturity of the issue, the lease is terminated.
 The railroad pays the trustee a nominal price for the equipment, which it then owns outright.

 Even though the trustee has legal title to the equipment, the certificates are legal obligations of the company leasing the equipment and are listed as liabilities on its balance statement.

 Debentures issued in the United States, which constitute most of the corporate bonds issued, are bonds with no pledged collateral.
 However, the holders of debentures do have a claim over all the property of the issuer as a general creditor.
 By contrast, debentures issued in the United Kingdom are collateralized.